starbeamjs/starbeam/workspace/docs/src/content/docs/reference/overview.md

 - `@starbeam/resource`: resource APIs for reusable setup, sync, and cleanup abstractions.
 App code often reaches resources through `@starbeam/universal` or a framework adapter first.
+Start with
+  [Resources and lifecycle](/concepts/lifecycle/) for the app-author model.
 - `@starbeam/service`: app-lifetime resource composition.
 Use it for shared state that should live with the app or framework root.